Ekko: A Large-Scale Deep Learning Recommender System with Low-Latency Model Update

 Assistant Professor

-My research interests include operating systems, distributed systems, machine learning systems and data management.
+My research interests include computer systems, machine learning systems and data management.

 Related